douira/douira.github.io/README.md

 The text serves documentation of the implemented theoretical concepts, but doesn't go into many implementation details.
 These two PRs [#2016](https://github.com/CaffeineMC/sodium-fabric/pull/2016) [#2352](https://github.com/CaffeineMC/sodium-fabric/pull/2352) are the implementation of translucency sorting in [Sodium](https://github.com/CaffeineMC/sodium-fabric).

+#### Errata

+Figure 5.2 and the associated caption wrongly state that no instances of aligned unsortable yet non-intersecting geometry exist.
+Aligning the quads in Figure 2.2 to the axes if they are sufficiently long seems to produce a counter-example.
+This has no effect on other statements made throughout the text.

 ## Links

 - [My GitHub Profile](https://github.com/douira/)